 Playing any sport is a great way to stay physically fit, but participating can also increase your risk for sports injuries like fractures and dislocations.
-At Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, the team of orthopaedic specialists offers comprehensive sports injury services.
+At Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, the team of orthopaedic specialists offers comprehensive sports injury services.
 They use customized treatment plans to alleviate your pain and ensure your injury heals fully, so you can get back to the sport you love.
 Schedule a consultation online now or call the office nearest you.

 Injuries while participating in sports are common among children and adults.
 Some of the most common sports injuries or conditions that can result in pain and mobility issues include: